mahdichalaki/UoA_Advanced_Robotics/README.md

-# Advanced Robotics Course Project: UR5 Robot Control
+# Modelling and Controlling a UR5 Robot

 ## Overview
 This repository contains the implementation and analysis of kinematic and dynamic control strategies for the UR5 robotic arm, developed for the Advanced Robotics course.
 The project encompasses **forward/inverse kinematics**, **Jacobian-based trajectory planning**, **dynamic modeling**, and **multiple control schemes** (PD, PID, feedback linearization) validated in MATLAB/Simulink.
 Key contributions include singularity avoidance, gravity compensation, and trajectory tracking under real-world constraints.